-I have dry skin 24/7, and this $11 cream takes me from scaly to glowy in seconds
+I have dry skin 24/7, and this $15 cream takes me from scaly to glowy in seconds

 What other fans are saying

-With over 22,000 perfect five-star ratings, Weleda Skin Food is a bona fide hit with Amazon shoppers.
+With nearly 30,000 perfect five-star ratings, Weleda Skin Food is a bona fide hit with Amazon shoppers.
 "I love this lotion, especially for my face," said one happy customer.
 "I’ve been using it for years.
 I have very dry, sensitive, acne-prone skin with patches of eczema and this stuff has been amazing.
 I haven’t had issues with breakouts and it makes my skin glow."

 "My heels and feet are the softest I've ever known them to be!" exclaimed another reviewer.
 "With New England weather, my facial moisturizer didn't seem to keep my face moist enough.
-So, I tried this on my face, too.
+So, I tried this on my face too.
 I woke up with the softest, most pliable-feeling skin for a 60-year-old."

 "Works amazingly for my dry face," raved a third.
 "After moving to a dryer/colder climate, my skin has become dry and flaky.
 I've tried so many moisturizers and face products to get my skin back to normal, including some expensive high-end brands, and none of them have worked as well as this Skin Food!"

+"As a healthcare professional, I use a lot of hand sanitizer all day and wash my hands several times a day at work — my hands are extremely dry," shared a final fan.
+"I keep it handy by my desk and use it whenever I wash my hands.
+You can see the difference/hydration right away.
+It keeps my hands soft and smooth. ...
+But the scent is like aromatherapy, a bit strong for me; I wish it was neutral/no scent.
+But still, this is a great hydration product and [I] will buy it again!"

-I'm not the only one who swears by this stuff — more than 22,000 Amazon shoppers have given it a perfect five-star rating, too.
+I'm not the only one who swears by this stuff — nearly 30,000 Amazon shoppers have given it a perfect five-star rating, too.

+Another skin-care product I love?
+Gold Bond's Age Renew Retinol Overnight Body & Face Lotion:

+Unlike many retinol products, which can cause irritation when you're first starting out — especially if your skin's already on the dry/sensitive side — this one contains seven moisturizers, including shea and cocoa butters, to help keep skin hydrated.
+I'm pretty sure it's because of this that I woke up after the first application with zero redness or itching.
+But even better?
+My skin felt noticeably more moisturized and smoother just eight hours after I'd slathered it on, and stayed that way the rest of the day.

 If you have Amazon Prime, you’ll get free shipping, of course.
 Not yet a member?
 No problem.
 You can sign up for your free 30-day trial here.
 (And by the way, those without Prime still get free shipping on orders of $25 or more.)